alexandr2666/caddy-with-caddy-l4/README.md

-# Custom Caddy with caddy-l4 Plugin
+# Caddy with caddy-l4 Plugin
 This project automates the process of building a custom version of Caddy with the caddy-l4 plugin using GitHub Actions.
 The workflow compiles the binary and creates a GitHub Release with the built artifact.

 ## Features